Swedish county letters

 The story takes place in the early 1960s in rural Ångermanland in the north of Sweden.

 The county letters (länsbokstäver) formed the alphabetical part of Swedish number plates between 1907 and 1973.
-They caught on and still sometimes show up in other contexts.
+The idea caught on and the county letters still sometimes show up in other contexts.

 The ones referred to here: